oussema-dev/video_annotation/README.md

 ## Example usage
 The graphical user interface should show a button to open a video file, choose the provided video example and start annotating the different moments where the participant makes first and last contact with each surface.
 ![Surfaces](example.jpg)
-When done annotating, click the `Save to CSV` button to save the annotation.
+When done annotating, click the `Save to CSV` button to save the annotations.
 The tool offers the follwoing features:

 ### Play/Pause
 - Use the "Play" button or "Space key" to start playing the video.